xpfw/xpfw/docs/ui/ibackendclient.md

 - `register`
 - `logout`

 Since *xpfw* is strongly typed your IDE should tell you what parameters to expect.
-In case you are not using typescript see an abstract from the API docs below.
+In case you are not using typescript you can use this abstract from the API docs:

 <a id="client"></a>